Limpet mine: 2019 Gulf of Oman incidents

 On 12 May 2019, four oil tankers in the Emirati port of Fujairah suffered damage from what appeared to be limpet mines or a similar explosive device.
 Preliminary findings of the investigation by the UAE, Norway, and Saudi Arabia concluded in June 2019, show that limpet mines were placed on oil tankers to explode as part of a sabotage operation.

 On 13 June two subsequent blasts in the Straits of Hormuz damaged a Japanese and a Norwegian tanker, and were blamed on Iran by the U.S. military.
 A video was released which, according to the United States, shows an Iranian vessel removing an unexploded limpet mine from the starboard side of the Japanese vessel, several meters forward of the damaged area.
 The implications of an Iranian attack are disputed by the owner of the Japanese vessel and the Japanese government.
 The mines seemed to have been placed many feet above the waterline.
 The vessel's crew reported an unknown object flying towards them, then an explosion and a breach in the vessel.
 After this, the crew witnessed a second shot.

+2025 Mediterranean incidents

+On 24 February 2025, Reuters, reported that two oil tankers in the Mediterranean which had recently called at Russian ports had suffered damage consistent with an explosive device such as a limpet mine.

+On 27 June 2025, a Greek oil tanker suffered damage from a limpet mine after having left a Libyan port, the fifth ship to have been damaged in such a manner as of August 2025.